 Most babies start teething between 4 to 7 months and will continue until around age 3.
 While teething is a perfectly normal and natural part of your baby’s development, it can be a distressing time for both of you, as many babies find teething painful, or at least a discomfort.

-Although it’s not always easy to tell if your baby is teething, the usual symptoms include:
+Although it’s not always easy to tell, the usual teething symptoms include:

 Are Teething Gels Safe?